 The results of Experiment 1 are consistent with our prediction that direct spatial alignment aids analogical comparison, and impeded spatial alignment interferes.
 However, a potential alternative explanation is that the adverse effects in the impeded condition are due to simple visual blocking, rather than to difficulty aligning the two triplets.
-For example, a person comparing the impeded pair ABA ABB must note that the final elements of the two triplets do not match in order to correctly respond "different."
+For example, a person comparing the impeded pair ABA-ABB must note that the final elements of the two triplets do not match in order to correctly respond "different."
 Perhaps the presence of intervening items renders this more difficult.
 Experiment 2 tested these possibilities by comparing impeded pairs with pairs in which visual barriers have been placed between the two triplets.
 Further, we explore whether the barriers or competing correspondences must be spatially between the two members of the pair in order to interfere, versus simply being physically near them.

 Participants.
-Participants were 22 adults (M = 24.47 years, Range = 18 - 48 years, 16 females, 6 males) recruited from Northwestern University.
-Based on this sample size and the experimental design, we conducted a sensitivity analysis for the main effect of condition (described below).
-We used GPower 3.1 to conduct an F-test for a repeated measures ANOVA, specifying within-factors, 1 group, and 5 measurements (Conditions).
-Assuming error probability of .05, nonsphericity correction of 1, and power of .80, the Experiment was 80% powered to detect an effect of cohen's f = .24.
+Participants were 22 adults (M = 24.47 years, range = 18 - 48 years, 16 women, six men) recruited from Northwestern University.
+Based on this sample size and the experimental design, we conducted a sensitivity analysis for the main effect of condition (described subsequently).
+We used G\Power 3.1 to conduct an F test for a repeated-measures ANOVA, specifying within-factors, one group, and five measurements (conditions).
+Assuming error probability of .05, nonsphericity correction of 1, and power of .80, the Experiment was 80% powered to detect an effect of Cohen's f = .24.

 Conditions.
 Because there were no main effects of stimulus type in Experiment 1, we used only shape trials in Experiment 2.
 The impeded condition was as in Experiment 1.
 There were four other conditions-all in direct alignment-to which a third element was added.
-To test whether the impedance effect in Experiment 1 was due to the presence of competing potential correspondences, in two of these conditions an additional triplet like the ones being compared

-(pattern condition) was added; in the other two, a solid rectangle was added (solid condition) (Figure 3).
+To test whether the impedance effect in Experiment 1 was due to the presence of competing potential correspondences, in two of these conditions an additional triplet like the ones being compared (pattern condition) was added; in the other two, a solid rectangle was added (solid condition; Figure 3).
 If, as predicted, the impedance effect results from competing potential correspondences, then the triplet, but not the barrier, should lead to interference.
-To test whether the impedance effect resulted specifically from intervening elements, the additional element was placed either between the compared triplets (barrier condition), or to the side (non-barrier condition).
-These factors were crossed to create four conditions: solid-nonbarrier, solid-barrier, pattern-nonbarrier, and pattern-barrier, in addition to an impeded condition with only two triplets (Figure 3).
-Thus the design was 5 Condition x 2 Triplet (horizontal or vertical) x 2 Concordance (same or different), all within-subjects.
+To test whether the impedance effect resulted specifically from intervening elements, the additional element was placed either between the compared triplets (barrier condition), or to the side (nonbarrier condition).
+These factors were crossed to create four conditions: solid-nonbarrier, solid-barrier, patternnonbarrier, and pattern-barrier, in addition to an impeded condition with only two triplets (see Figure 3).
+Thus, the design was five